ltw-webdev-3/curriculum/basic-accessibility.md

       - num: "22-24"
         fade: true

-  - title: "Add ARIA roles"
+  - title: "Add ARIA landmark roles"
     before: |
-      The Web Accessibility Initiative (WAI) has a series of recommendations to make websites more accessible, known as Accessible Rich Internet Applications (ARIA).
+      The [Web Accessibility Initiative (WAI)](https://www.w3.org/WAI/) has a series of recommendations to make websites more accessible, an important specification is [Accessible Rich Internet Applications (ARIA)](https://www.w3.org/WAI/ARIA/).

       One of the major things ARIA adds is a “role” system, where we can define specific elements as being important landmarks on the page.
     code_lang: "html"